KunjMaheshwari/WinningSpeech/README.md

 GitHub: https://github.com/KunjMaheshwari

+---

-## Project Vision
+## ⭐ Project Vision

-The long-term goal of **OG Websites** is to combine the visual impact of a cinematic artist website with the interaction model of a modern music application.
+The long-term goal of **WinningSpeech** is to combine the visual impact of a cinematic artist website with the interaction model of a modern music application.

 ```text
 Cinematic Design